 At full blast, a 20-pound propane tank will last about six hours.

-For indoor wok cooking, I generally recommend a flat-bottomed carbon steel wok, like the Joyce Chen Pro.
-But for my outdoor wok burner, I opt for a more traditional round-bottomed version.
-My current favorite is the Couner Hand-Hammered Carbon Steel Wok, which is made from heavy-gauge steel, takes on a slick non-stick coating quickly, and has a sturdy handle and helper handle.
+For indoor wok cooking, I generally recommend a flat-bottomed carbon steel wok.
+But for my outdoor wok burner, I opt for a more traditional, 14-inch round-bottomed version, like this one from The Wok Shop.

-It may seem unfair that I included burners that are designed for other tasks in a testing of wok burners, but I did so because people frequently suggest that a turkey fryer is your best bet for outdoor wok cooking.
-Indeed, I've even suggested it in the past, and if you've already got a turkey fryer or brewery burner, you may not see a need to buy a separate outdoor burner just for wok cooking.
-As such, I don't see a need to go into the details of why each of the three other burners I tried, (the Bayou Classi, the Concord, and the Gas One) didn't make the cut.
+It may seem unfair that I included burners that are designed for other tasks in the testing of wok burners, but I did so because people frequently suggest that a turkey fryer is your best bet for outdoor wok cooking.
+Indeed, I've even suggested it in the past, and if you already have a turkey fryer or brewery burner, you may not see a need to buy a separate outdoor burner just for wok cooking.
+As such, I don't see a need to go into the details of why each of the three other burners I tried (the Bayou Classic, the Concord, and the Gas One) didn't make the cut.
 All of them had the same issue: a flame that spreads out too much, which makes stir-frying both inefficient and painful.